JDEE-CMD/Networkwalks-Cybersecurity-Intership/README.md

 * Document the complete setup process.
 * Prepare the environment for future cybersecurity projects.

-# 3. Purpose of the Lab
+# 3. Purpose of the La
 The lab provides an isolated and controlled environment for cybersecurity learning and authorized security testing.
 It can be used for activities such as:

-Network reconnaissance
+* Network reconnaissance
-Port scanning
+* Port scanning
-Vulnerability assessment
+* Vulnerability assessment
-Packet analysis
+* Packet analysis
-Web security testing
+* Web security testing
-Exploitation practice
+* Exploitation practice
-Security-tool experimentation
+* Security-tool experimentation

-4. Lab Setup Procedure
+# 4. Lab Setup Procedure

-Step 1.
+## Step 1.
 Download and Install 7-Zip
 	7-Zip was installed to extract the Kali Linux virtual-machine package, which may be distributed as a .7z archive
 Tool:	7-Zip